Come and Try Day 1st March 2026

 The Lake Narracan Site is on Google Maps, and is also contained on this website.

-Entry is down Sullivans Track, left onto South Shore Rd and through a gate at the Lake Narracan Caravan Park.
-The gate needs to be kept shut at all times.
+Entry is down Sullivans Track, left onto South Shore Rd and through a gate just past the site of the old Lake Narracan Caravan Park.
+The gate is required to be shut when we are not flying.

 No flying of noisy models before 7.00am on weekdays, and 9.00am on weekends & Public Holidays as per EPA rules.